So, you've found a rare bird. Bravo! But guess what? You are about to be the G.O.A.T. or the goat, and there is rarely a middle ground.

 Before cameras were commonplace in the birding community, a written description would often suffice as evidence of a rare bird sighting.
 However, as technology grows and becomes more available, photos are encouraged by the committees and officials who 'confirm' these sightings.

 Superzoom cameras are great cameras for documenting birds.
 Additionally, digiscoping or digibinning can provide documentation shots.
-Below is a list of optics which are great for those new to documenting rare birds.
+Below is a list of optics that are great for those new to documenting rare birds.

 Personally, I do not put great effort into sharing my sightings with 'birding committees' unless it is part of a greater effort (CBC, breeding atlas, etc).
+If I have photo documentation, I will submit that documentation to eBird, but I rarely fill out a rare bird form.
 I do always try to share my sightings with a local birding community so they can enjoy unusual bird sightings.

 How to Report a Rare Bird?